Skip to main content

 • New Employment Contract: File one working day before the start date.

-• Contract Termination: Record by the termination date.
+• Contract Termination: Record by the termination date, in accordance with the applicable register rules.

-• Amendment of Employment Contract: Record at least one working day prior to changes; gross salary changes must be reported within 20 working days.
+• Amendment of Employment Contract: Record at least one working day prior to the relevant changes, unless a specific legal exception applies.

 Penalties for Non-compliance: